 Employment advice and support: Help to Work

-If you have been made redundant or are at risk of being made redundant due to the COVID pandemic, you may be feeling worried about the future.
+If you have been made redundant, or are at risk of being made redundant, you may be feeling worried about the future.
 Adur & Worthing Councils have joined forces with several partner organisations to provide good information, advice and guidance in relation to employment issues.

 Below you will find a range of useful information and links to key services and support:

 Don't know where to start?

 Have you been made redundant?
 You may be entitled to:

 - The option to move into a different job

 - Time off to find a new job

 Know your redundancy rights and entitlements - on the GOV.UK website.

 If you believe your employer hasn't applied the correct process, contact ACAS or Citizens Advice.